ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/AWS/projects/001-roman-numerals-converter/README.md

 - C can be placed before D (500) and M (1000) to make 400 and 900.
 ```

-- User input can be either integer or string, thus the input should be checked for the followings,
+- User input can be either integer or string, thus the input is checked for the followings,

-   - The input should be a decimal number within the range of 1 to 3999, inclusively.
+   - The input should a decimal number within the range of 1 to 3999, inclusively.

-   - If the input is less then 1 or greater then 3999, user should be warned using the given html template.
+   - If the input is less then 1 or greater then 3999, program warns the user using the given html template.

-   - If the input is string and can not be converted to decimal number, user should be warned using the given html template.
+   - If the input is string and can not be converted to decimal number, program warns the user using the given html template.

 - Example for user inputs and respective outputs